IB Chemistry Structure 1 1.1 Particulate Nature 1.1.1

 Mixtures

 Mixtures contain more than one element or compound in no fixed ratio.
-The constituents are not chemically bonded to one another. they retain their discrete chemical identities and can be separated by physical methods alone.
+The constituents are not chemically bonded to one another: they retain their discrete chemical identities and can be separated by physical methods alone.

-Despite exhibiting strong metallic bonding and appearing uniform, alloys (e.g. brass, steel) are strictly classified as mixtures.
-They contain metallic elements in a variable, non-fixed ratio dependent on the manufacturing process.
-Not stoichiometric laws.
+Despite exhibiting strong metallic bonding and appearing uniform, alloys (e.g. Brass, steel) are strictly classified as mixtures.
+They contain metallic elements in a variable, non-fixed ratio dependent on the manufacturing process, not stoichiometric laws.

 Homogeneous vs Heterogeneous Mixtures

-Homogeneous
+Homogeneous Mixtures

-Uniform composition throughout. single visible phase.
+Uniform composition throughout.
+Single visible phase.

 Examples: aqueous solutions, atmospheric air, alloys

-Heterogeneous
+Heterogeneous Mixtures

-Non-uniform composition. visible phase boundaries.
+Non-uniform composition.
+Visible phase boundaries.

 Physical Separation Techniques